 Long COVID Europe

 Long COVID is when, after a SARS-CoV-2 infection, symptoms persist for longer than 12 weeks.
-LC is a highly debilitating, multi-system condition with fluctuating symptoms.
+Long COVID is a highly debilitating, multi-system condition with fluctuating symptoms.

-There is no direct link between the severity of LC and the severity of the initial infection.
+There is no direct link between the severity of Long COVID and the severity of the initial infection.
 Though hospitalized patients run a greater risk, most Long COVID patients experienced mild (or even asymptomatic) initial infections.

 What Are We?

-Long COVID Europe (LCE) is a European network of Long COVID (LC) patient associations run by (current and former) LC patients.
+Long COVID Europe (LCE) is a European network of Long COVID patient associations run by (current and former) Long COVID patients.

 Why Do We Exist?

-LCE was founded because many LC patient organizations were struggling with the same issues.
+LCE was founded because many Long COVID patient organizations were struggling with the same issues.
 LCE creates economies of scale by sharing relevant resources, know-how, and contacts with its members.

 What Do We Do?